top of page

 Cons: Robinson R22

-The R22 was never designed to be a training flight helicopter and has flight characteristics that can be a challenge, costing more flight training hours that offset its cheaper hourly costs.
-The primary of these is its two bladed low interita rotor system.
-Loss of the rotor system is a major safety issue in any helicopter and cause the accidents.
-Having a low inertia rotor system is no problem in powered a flight if power is available and the governor and throttle is managed properly, however, it makes the R22 compared to other aircraft.
-It is recommended that engine off landing training is conducted to a hover power recovery to reduce the risk of damaged in a practice engine of landings.
-Therefore, you will only carry out a few engine off landings to the ground in training - if at all all.
-In any helicopter with a two bladed rotor system, it is susceptible to control the problems if allowed to get into a low G situation, often caused due to turbulence or pilot mishandling - not a desirable outcome.
+The primary of these is its two-bladed low intertia rotor system.
+Loss of the rotor system is a major safety issue in any helicopter and causes accidents.
+Having a low inertia rotor system is no problem in flight if power is available and the governor and throttle are managed properly.
+It is recommended that engine-off landing training is conducted to a hover power recovery to reduce the risk of damage to the engine during landings.

-• T - bar cyclic control, some people do not like this Robinson design in the R22/R44/R66 and claim that it is not like flying a proper helicopter with a traditional between the legs cyclic.
-This is purely personal preference , and if staying on Robinson types not an issue.
+• T-bar cyclic control: some people do not like this Robinson design in the R22/R44/R66 and claim that it is not like flying a proper helicopter with a traditional between- the-legs cyclic.
+This is purely personal preference, and if staying on Robinson types not an issue.

 • Power can be limited.